strimzi/proposals/036-kraft-mode.md

 ## Rejected alternatives

 One of the alternatives which were rejected was to develop and maintain the KRaft implementation in a separate branch instead of doing it in the `main` branch using a feature gate.
-This was rejected, because it would make it harder to contribute the new features and it would make it also less accessible for regular users who might be interested to help with testing or further development of this feature.
+This was rejected, because it would make it harder to contribute the new features and it would also make it less accessible for regular users who might be interested to help with testing or further development of this feature.

 ## Risks

-This proposal suggests to add a new feature in a very early development phase.
+This proposal suggests adding a new feature in a very early development phase.
 Maintaining this feature in the `main` branch might cause additional effort.
 It is also possible that some of the early code might be thrown away later.
 The expected benefits seem to currently out-weigh the risks.